l2beat/earl/README.md

 I used to love mocha + chai combo, but as time flew, I felt it's limiting.
 Other projects like Jest shown that there is room for innovation in this space.
 With last version published 2 years ago, `Chai` seems abandoned.
 Furthermore, as TypeScript becomes more and more popular, it became evident that some things about writing assertions could be improved.
 **Earl** is an effort to bring a little bit of innovation in the space of assertion libraries.
-This is just an MVP.
-It works but we NEED your feedback to make it something remarkable!

 ### Why not just Jest?